hunterkmcgee/sudoku-solve/README.md

 # sudoku-solve
-By Hunter McGee, Bryce Taylor, and Matthew Wells
+By Hunter McGee

 Python script to solve a 9x9 sodoku puzzle, using backtracking.
-Edit myBoard inside of solver.py to fit your puzzle and simply run solver.py.
+For automatic board detection, load your image into the img directory and edit the file path inside of ex.ipynb or ex.py.
+For manual entry, edit myBoard inside of solver.py to fit your puzzle and simply run solver.py.

 ## Current Successes:
 * <b>solver.py</b> Implemented the solving algorithm